ksu-cs-textbooks/cis526/content/03-asynchronous-js/04-asychronous-processing.md

 Any code appearing after a call to an asynchronous function will be executed immedately after the asynchonous function is invoked, regardless of how quickly the asynchronous process generates its message and adds it to the event queue.
 {{% /notice %}}

 As JavaScript was expanded to take on new functionality, this asynchronous mechanism was re-used.
-Next, we'll take a look at an example of this in the use of AJAX to make HTTP and HTTPS requests.
+Next, we'll take a look at an example of this in the use of _web workers_.

 {{< console >}}